Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Fixed-Regret Setting

 \begin{theorem} For all abstention regrets $c>0$ and bandit instances $\mu\in\mathcal U$, Algorithm~\ref{algo1} guarantees that

 Furthermore, there exists a universal constant $\alpha > 0$ such that

 \end{theorem}

-The comprehensive proof of Theorem~\ref{theorem_fixedregret_upperbound} is deferred to Appendix~\ref{subsection_fixedregret_upperboundproof}.
+The proof of Theorem~\ref{theorem_fixedregret_upperbound} is deferred to Appendix~\ref{subsection_fixedregret_upperboundproof}.
 The theoretical challenges arising from proving Theorem~\ref{theorem_fixedregret_upperbound} revolve around the quantification of the regret that results from inaccurately estimating the suboptimality gaps associated with the abstention criteria.
-More precisely, it is crucial to establish upper bounds on $\E[N_i^{(1)}(T)]$ for arms $i$ with $\Delta_i <c$ (which, by definition, includes the best arm), and on $\E[N_i^{(0)}(T)]$ for arms $i$ with $\Delta_i >c$, from both asymptotic and worst-case perspectives.
-To accomplish these tasks, we initially decompose the target expectations and subsequently bound the resulting subterms in the two respective regimes.
-Our approach involves extensive application of analytical techniques inspired by both Thompson Sampling and UCB methodologies.
+More precisely, it is crucial to establish upper bounds on $\E[N_i^{(1)}(T)]$ for arms $i$ with $\Delta_i <c$ (which, by definition, includes the best arm), and on $\E[N_i^{(0)}(T)]$ for arms $i$ with $\Delta_i >c$.
+These bounds need to be derived from both asymptotic and minimax perspectives, adding layers of complexity to the analytical process.
+To accomplish these tasks, we initially decompose the target expectations into manageable components, and subsequently bound the resulting subterms in the two respective regimes.
+Our approach, merging TS-based sampling rule with LCB-based abstention criteria, necessitates a careful amalgamation of both TS-type and UCB-type analytical techniques.

 Furthermore, for the asymptotic upper bound, we take a deeper exploration into the randomized arm sampling dynamics inherent to Less-Exploring Thompson Sampling.
 A pivotal aspect of this exploration is a characterization of a high probability lower bound on the number of pulls of the optimal arm, as detailed in Lemma~\ref{lemma_N1t}, inspired by the work of \citet{korda2013thompson}.